 Housed inconspicuously in a villa in Al Bateen (behind Al Bateen Mall), this contemporary art space and café is FREE to visit and enjoy works from Emirati and UAE-based artists.
 Open Sat-Thu 10am – 10pm.
 Learn more here.

-No trip to the UAE is complete without taking in a dose of camels and what better way to do it then watching them race at the Al Wathba race track.
+No trip to the UAE is complete without taking in a dose of camels and what better way to do it than watching them race at the Al Wathba race track.
 Sure there might be more

 Held weekends and public holidays during the cooler winter months around dawn.
 (Exact timetables and information is hard to come by).
 FREE.